Mbrownshoes/Trees/deploy_tools/provisioning_notes.md

 ## Files outside repository and customizations:
 * content.ftl files on server currently have to be manual changed.

 * added bing layer to openlayers.js in the django gis/admin dir.
+Removed add feature from toolbar.
 Implemented on mbrown-staging site.